PennyLaneAI/pennylane/pennylane/capture/explanations.md

 Jax also has a [`CallPrimitive`](https://github.com/google/jax/blob/23ad313817f20345c60281fbf727cf4f8dc83181/jax/_src/core.py#L2366) but using this seems to be more trouble than its worth so far.
 Notably, this class is rather private and undocumented.

 We will proceed with using *staged processing* for now.
+This choice was as it is more straightforward to implement, follows catalyst's choice of representation, and is more explicit in the contents.
+On the fly isn't as much "program capture" as deferring capture till later.
+We want to immediately capture all aspects of the jaxpr.

 Suppose we have a transform that repeats a function n times